Flood Plains National Park: Physical features

 The park's elevation range from 20–60 m with sparse rock outcrop.
 The Mahaweli River flows from south to north through the centre of the park.
 The rich alluvial soil flood plains situated beside the river are featured by a number of shallow swampy depressions called "villus".
 Around 38 villus have been recorded from the floodplains.
 The villus system of Mahaweli River has received protected status from Flood Plains and Somawathiya National Parks.
 The extended inundation of these low-lying areas, along with the nutrients carried in by the water, are the cause of the high level of net primary productivity.
-Furthermore to being flooded in the wet season, the villus are also inundated during the dry season because the headwaters of the Mahaweli River experience the south-west monsoon at that time.
+Furthermore, to being flooded in the wet season, the villus are also inundated during the dry season because the headwaters of the Mahaweli River experience the south-west monsoon at that time.
 Unto the recent diversion of the river for irrigational purposes, the villus were important as dry season grazing grounds.
 The park is situated in the dry zone, therefore there is only a north-east monsoon from October to late-January and the wet season is followed up by a dry lasting from March to September.
 Mean temperature is around 27 C and mean rainfall is around 1650 mm.
-Relative humidity range from 60-90% depending on the rainfall patterns and the area experience strong seasonal windy periods.
+Relative humidity range from 60 to 90% depending on the rainfall patterns and the area experience strong seasonal windy periods.